wfpidn/ERM/docs/gee.md

 First we need to declare the global variable like basemap and color codes.
 As the ERM result is colorful, it's better to use Grey Style basemap so the map result will clearly visible.

-ERM will produce 5 outputs:
+ERM will produce 4 outputs:

 - Rainfall
 - Rainfall exceeding the threshold
 - Likelihood of triggering flood
 - Extreme rainfall triggering a flood (Flood Alert)

+And impact analysis on

 - Number of affected population per alert category
+- Number of affected cropland per alert category

 And each output will visualize with different classification.